mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > Thus Hsueh Tou says, “He doesn’t set up the solitary and dangerous; in that his path is lofty.”
 Others may tower up like ten-mile-high walls to display the extraordinary spiritual effects of the Buddha Dharma...

-It’s very common, very fancy: in order to show, in order to make the people understand what the spiritual life is.
+It’s very common.
+Very “fancy”: in order to show, in order to make the people understand what the spiritual life is.
 Communicating with divinity or truth, you know?
 Naturally people use really fancy words; they build big mansions, they build the ten mile high walls.
 Very fancy.

 So that is very common [...]

 >  — but though they are solitary and dangerous, lofty and steep, this is not as good as not setting up the solitary and dangerous, and simply acting ordinary, naturally turning smoothly.
 Chao Chou doesn’t establish anything, yet he is established himself; ...

 That’s interesting.
-He doesn’t establish something particular, on purpose, but he [is] being there, present there.
-But there is something which is being established.
-Just like yesterday I told you: just one tree standing straight in the mountains, covered with snow, in the sunny days.
-It doesn’t demonstrate something showy; but just standing.
+He doesn’t establish something particular, on purpose, he [is] just being there, present there, but there is something which is being established.

+Just like yesterday I told you: just one tree standing straight in the mountains, covered with snow in the sunny days.
+It doesn’t demonstrate something showy, but just standing.
 But it’s really marvelous, and very instructive there.

-So just like this.
+Just like this.
 That’s why “Chao Chou doesn’t establish anything, yet he is established himself; ...”

 > ... he doesn’t make anything high, yet he is high himself.
 When capacity goes beyond solitary and dangerous, only then do we see profound wonders.

 Well, if you see just nature, nature is not fancy.
-But just to see just full presence of nature as it is – it doesn’t show something lofty, or something particular, but there is something which is unexplainable, so-called profound subtlety and wondrousness.
+But just to see just full presence of nature as it is – it doesn’t show something lofty, or something particular, but there is something, which is unexplainable, so-called profound subtlety and wondrousness.
 That’s why you are very impressed by nature and the wilderness, et cetera.

-So that’s why this is the meaning of the first line, “He doesn’t set up the solitary and dangerous; in that his path is lofty.”
+This is the meaning of the first line, “He doesn’t set up the solitary and dangerous; in that his path is lofty.”

 The note says:

 > You must get to this realm before you realize.

-Well, you can’t imitate.
-Only the person who can reach at this spiritual level, he can use like this.
-But otherwise, no one can imitate.
+Well, you cannot imitate.
+Only the person who can reach at this spiritual level, he can use like this, but otherwise, no one can imitate.

 > The words are still in our ears.
 This goes back to his own provisions.

-There are lots of skillful methods: using the stick, using the sharp words, something blowing, sometimes screaming, et cetera, in Zen – scaring you.
-But for Joshu Zen Master, all skillful method goes back to his method.
-Nothing to use special.
+There are lots of skillful methods: using a stick, using sharp words, [sometimes giving a blow], sometimes screaming, et cetera, in Zen – scaring you.
+But for Joshu Zen Master, all skillful methods go back to his method; nothing special to use.
 So “this goes back to his own provisions.”

 #### 10:16